 I was raised in a traditional New Mexican household with a large extended family.
 My upbringing provided me a dynamic environment with life lessons ranging from helping out on the family ranch in northern NM to actively contributing to the community through dance and other arts in Albuquerque’s South Valley and surrounding areas.
 My parent’s always put an emphasis on education as the key for my future independence and did everything they could to make sure I could succeed at whatever I wanted to become.

+I was a scientist from an early age, winning science fair competitions in elementary and middle school with projects such as “What’s the difference between music and noise?”.
 As an undergraduate at the University of New Mexico, I studied Biology and Chemistry with the support of lottery scholarships and government grants, but still worked full-time as the manager of a coffee shop to support textbook fees and living expenses.
 Two professors in my last year of undergraduate studies encouraged me to pursue a career in science after seeing how their semester project assignments sparked a curiosity and drive for wanting to better understand life.
 After graduation, I was accepted to the UNM Biology Department’s National Institute of Health (NIH) Post-baccalaureate Research Education Program (PREP) and began my training as an interdisciplinary scientist during a year-long internship.

 Part of the aim of PREP is to provide opportunities to under represented minority (URM) students and guide them in the graduate school admissions process.
 In addition to gaining valuable training and exposure to bioengineering during my PREP year, I was also accepted to the Biomedical Sciences Graduate Program (BSGP) at UNM’s School of Medicine and began my PhD training.
 I joined the Center for Biomedical Engineering under the mentorship of Profs.
 Jim Freyer and Andy Shreve to develop droplet-based 3D cell culture methods for studying the chemical tumor microenvironment and was funded by a NIH predoctoral Ruth Kirschstein National Service Diversity Award from the National Cancer Institute (NCI-F31).
 Then in a first postdoc with the Chemical and Biological Engineering Department at UNM under the joint mentorship of Profs.
 Nick Carrol, Gabriel Lopez, and Andy Shreve- I continued to use droplets environments to build minimal synthetic model systems of membraneless organelles using DNA-protein coacervates.